jekylltools/jekyll-tipue-search/README.md

 ### Excluding from search index

-Exclude specific documents from the search index with a front-matter variable:
+Exclude single documents from the search index with a front-matter variable:

 ```
 exclude_from_search: true
 ```

-Exclude specific files using a setting in `_config.yml`. `files` is an array containing a list of paths to the files you want to ignore:
+Exclude multiple files using a setting in `_config.yml`. `files` is an array containing a list of file paths to be excluded:

 ```
 tipue_search: